mb21/panwriter/README.md

 ![](screenshot.png)

-PanWriter is completely usable, but also still very much a work in progress, as there are numerous improvements and features that will hopefully be added soon.

 **[Download PanWriter 0.5 for macOS](https://github.com/mb21/panwriter/releases)**

 After copying the file to your `Applications` folder, the first time you have to right-click on the app, select `Open` and agree to a scary warning about us not being registered developers.

+PanWriter is very usable, but also very much a work in progress, as there are still a few rough edges (see [TODOs below](#todos)).
+Feedback, suggestions and contributions very much welcome!
+Please open an issue to start a conversation.

 ## Usage